AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 // Train the model
 model.train(&samples);

-// Get the model centroids
-let centroids : Matrix&lt;T> = model.centroids().as_ref().unwrap();
+// Get the model centroids (the center of each cluster) let centroids : Matrix&lt;T> = model.centroids().as_ref().unwrap();

-// Predict the classes and partition into println!("Classifying the samples...");
+// Predict which cluster each point belongs to println!("Classifying the samples...");
 let classes = model.predict(&samples);
 ```